ray-project/ray/doc/source/serve/deployment.rst

 Best practices for local development
 ------------------------------------

-One thing you likely noticed is that we never have to declare a ``while True`` loop or something to keep the process running.
-While this is an option if you're going to do some iterative development, you specify a Ray cluster like we did in :ref:`serve-deploy-tutorial`.
+One thing you may notice is that we never have to declare a ``while True`` loop or something to keep the Ray Serve process running.
+In general, we don't recommend using forever loops and therefore opt for launching a Ray Cluster locally.
+Specify a Ray cluster like we did in :ref:`serve-deploy-tutorial`.
-To learn more about Ray Clusters see :doc:`../cluster-index`.
+To learn more, in general, about Ray Clusters see :doc:`../cluster-index`.

 Deploying Multiple Serve Clusters on a Single Ray Cluster